Cherreads

 The creature stepped further inside.

-The floor beneath it distorted.
+The floor warped beneath it.

 "If memory weakens," she said quietly, "you don't die."